Qualifying Child Relief (QCR) and Child Relief (Disability) are given to parents to recognise their efforts in supporting their children.

 1.

-The doctor certifies that your child requires assistance in any one of the 6 Activities of Daily Living for physical disability*; or
+Your child requires assistance in any one of the 6 Activities of Daily Living (ADLs) for physical disability*

 Making first-time claim